 "Venice vaporetto will give you a chance to have a romantic but inexpensive ride - learn where to catch one closest to the airport or the cruise ship!"

 Vaporettos are one of the popular ways of Venice transportation when it comes to getting downtown Venice from the port of Venice.

-If you decide not to go into Venice with one of the cruise line organised shore excursions, the cruise ship organized water shuttle, water taxi or walking Venice isn't your thing, then taking Venice vaporetto is a good way to go.
+If you decide not to go into Venice with one of the cruise line organised shore excursions, the cruise ship organized water shuttle, then taking Venice vaporetto is a good way to go.

 It will give you a chance to both:

-It takes about 15-20 minutes walk to reach it from the "main square" of the cruise terminal area, which is by the terminal building #107.
+It takes about 15-20 minutes walk to reach Piazzale Roma from the "main square" of the Stazione cruise terminal, which is by the terminal building #107.

 Land taxis are mostly around in the Venice cruise terminal during a ship's turnaround days.
 Even if the day of your cruise ship's visit coincides with another ship's turnaround day, it would be very very difficult for you to catch a taxi.